ChenS0407/test/reference/faqs/pipelines/use/node.md

 You are advised to use a private builder.
 The public builder DinD solution has security risks.
 Therefore, a private builder is required for mirroring.

-If Blue Shield users are trusted, they can use our delivery team's DinD **solution**
+If BKCI users are trusted, they can use our delivery team's DinD **solution**